CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

-If $A$ is non-simple, such that $A \sim E_1 \times E_2$ is isogenous (over an algebraic closure $\overline{F}$ of $F$) to a product of elliptic curves, then it must be the case that $E_1$ and $E_2$ are isogenous elliptic curves with complex multiplication (CM).
+If $A$ is nonsimple, such that $A \sim E_1 \times E_2$ is geometrically isogenous (i.e., isogenous over $\overline{\mathbb{Q}}$) to a product of elliptic curves, then it must be the case that $E_1$ and $E_2$ are isogenous elliptic curves with complex multiplication (CM).
 In this case, $A \sim E^2$ where $E$ is a CM elliptic curve, say with corresponding imaginary quadratic CM field $K$.
-Here it is forced that $K$ splits the quaternion algebra $B$, i.e. that
+Here it is forced that $K$ splits the quaternion algebra $B$: